Matrix of domination: Intersectionality in court cases

-There are countless numbers of court cases that examine intersectionality within the workforce that did not allow individuals to have equal opportunities because of their race, gender, and social class.
+There are certain cases that are widely cited in discussing intersectional discrimination.

-The case, DeGraffenreid vs. General Motors, provides an example when the law does an injustice to those that face discrimination.
-Emma DeGraffenreid and four other black female production workers were laid off, and took it to court claiming that the company was violating Title VII of the Civil Rights Act of 1964 because, "it perpetrated past discriminatory practices of not hiring Black females."
+In DeGraffenreid vs. General Motors Emma DeGraffenreid and four other black female production workers were laid off, and took it to court claiming that the company was violating Title VII of the Civil Rights Act of 1964 because, "it perpetrated past discriminatory practices of not hiring Black females."
 The court looked at each of the categories, race and gender, separately therefore they missed the discrimination of a person being both African-American and female.
 "It was argued, black women can expect little protection as long as approaches, such as that in DeGraffenreid, which completely obscure problems of intersectionality prevail."

 Another case, Maivan Lam v.
 University of Hawai'i, where intersectionality was the core reason behind the problem that emerged.
 Maivan Lam was not offered a job twice when she applied to be the Director of the Law School's Pacific Asian Legal Studies Program.
 Two times, the university was looking for a director and when the final offer came around, and she was the best candidate available, the university simply cancelled their search.
 In the first search, Professor Lam made it to the final round, but was not offered the job before the whole search was simply shut down.
 The second time, the position was offered to another candidate and the other candidate refused to accept, the search was simply cancelled without it being offered to Professor Lam.
 When Lam brought this situation up to the Dean, he suggested reopening the search so that male candidates who had not applied on time could submit their applications.
 It is stated, "Early in the 1989-90 academic year, the new appointments committee reviewed applications for a commercial law position.
 At one meeting, a male committee member stated that the Law School should not have two women teaching commercial law.
 This comment was reported to the Dean, who said that he recognized that the professor had difficulty dealing with women but took no action to remove him from the committee or otherwise to remedy the problem.".
 There was clear intersectionality as Professor Lam was not only arguing regards to race but also how her gender affected her position.